 What is a Christian perspective on mental health?
 What can Christians add to public conversations on the subject?
 How can our faith inform our encounters with mental health challenges in our workplaces, ministries, families, and friendships?
 What does it look like to walk with God when we face such challenges in our own lives?
 These are just a few of the questions you can explore as a student in Christianity and Mental Health.

 About the Courses

 These Certificates centre on Christianity and Mental Health courses offered in partnership with Sanctuary Mental Health Ministries, a Vancouver-based ministry that seeks to raise awareness, reduce stigma, support those with mental illness, and promote wellbeing.

-Sample courses include Dr. Isabelle Hamley's Summer 2022 course, How Long, O God?
-Old Testament Suffering and Life with God, Dr. John Swinton and Daniel Whitehead's January-Term 2023 course, Seeking Sanctuary, Finding Shalom and Dr. Ed Ng's upcoming Summer 2023 course, Culture, Faith, and Mental Health.
+Sample courses include Dr. Isabelle Hamley's upcoming Summer 2024 course, Being Human in God's World: How the Old Testament Helps Us Understand Our Humanity in a Complex & Broken World, and previously offered courses with Dr. John Swinton and Daniel Whitehead's January-Term 2023 course, Seeking Sanctuary, Finding Shalom and Dr. Ed Ng's Summer 2023 course, Culture, Faith, and Mental Health.

 Certificate students are also invited to deepen their understanding of their faith more generally by taking one or more Bible or theology courses.
 Learn more about Regent courses here.